Nuitka/Nuitka-website/site/posts/nuitka-release-0613.rst

 -  Added standalone test for ``glfw`` coverage.

--  Construct based tests for in-place operations are now using a value for the first time, and then a couple more times, allowing for real in-place usage, so we are sure we measure correctly if that's happening.
+-  construct-based tests for in-place operations are now using a value for the first time, and then a couple more times, allowing for real in-place usage, so we are sure we measure correctly if that's happening.